ShelleyHope/Ruby3exercises/README.md

 Hackpad Exercises Ruby 3
 ========================

-Some exercises using Boolean logic for a mortgage provider.
+Makers Academy, Week 2: Some exercises using Boolean logic for a mortgage provider.

 How to use
 ----------